 Born Feb.
 20, 1929 in Mount Storm, W.Va., he was the son of the late Stephen and Irene (Miller) Kitzmiller.
 He was also preceded in death by a grandson, Brant Kitzmiller.

-Mr. Kitzmiller was a United States Army veteran, having served during World War II as a tank destroyer crewman.
+Mr. Kitzmiller was a United States Army veteran, having served during World War II, as a tank destroyer crewman.
 He received the World War II Victory Medal.
 He was retired from Upper Potomac River Commission, having been assistant operator and a truck driver.
 Mr. Kitzmiller was a member of the Barton United Methodist Church, a member of Barton American Legion 189, and a member of Queens Point V.F.W.
 6775.
 He was a faithful union member, holding memberships in the Teamsters Local 453, Operating Engineers Local 37, and the Textile Union 1874, Celanese.
-He was very patriotic and always flew the American Flag.
+He was very patriotic and flew the American flag always.
 He was also a Nascar fan and was a staunch democrat.

 Friends and family will be received at the Boal Memorial Chapel, Barton, on Friday from 6 to 9 p.m.
 The Barton American Legion will hold a memorial service at the funeral home on Friday at 7 p.m.

 A funeral service will be conducted at the Boal Chapel on Saturday at 11 a.m. with Pastor Carl Cowan officiating.

 Interment will be in Mt.
 View Cemetery, Moscow Mills.

 Condolences may be sent to the family at boalfh.com.